Breastfeeding While Pregnant: Safety and Challenges

 Is My Child Ready?
 Am I Ready?

-Another important factor to consider is whether your older child is ready to wean.
-This can be affected by your child’s personality, age, and nursing patterns, as well as your child’s psychological and physical response to your pregnancy.
+Another important aspect to consider is whether your older child is ready to wean.
+Factors affecting this include your child’s personality, age, and nursing patterns, as well as your child’s psychological and physical response to your pregnancy.

 It is common for a mother’s milk supply to lessen during the fourth and fifth months of pregnancy.
 This can cause changes to the milk and may make your milk distasteful to your child.
 For this reason, your infant may be ready to wean earlier than you anticipated.
 On the other hand, your infant may be attached to breastfeeding and not ready to wean.